 If a balance remains following the conclusion of the current semester, the account is considered delinquent and the College will transfer the student account to delinquent status.
-Attempts will be made to collect the amount due or make appropriate payment arrangements.
+An attempt will be made to collect the amount due or make appropriate payment arrangements.
 Payment arrangements will require a new promissory note to be signed and all payments to be made by automatic monthly bank debit.
-If a student has not made payment arrangements after the above delinquency procedures, the College will notify the student that the account is being placed with a collection agency and reported to the credit bureau.
+If a student has not made payment arrangements after the above delinquency procedures, the account will be placed with a collection agency and reported to the credit bureau.